 1976 – An assassination attempt was made on Bob Marley.
 Shot twice, he quickly recovered.

-1979 - Eleven people were killed in a stampede at Cincinnati's Riverfront Coliseum prior to an appearance by The Who.
-"Festival Seating' was pretty much to blame - thousands of people has 'first come, first seated' tickets, and a sound check made many think the concert had already begun.
+1979 – Eleven people were killed in a stampede at Cincinnati’s Riverfront Coliseum prior to an appearance by The Who.
+“Festival Seating’ was pretty much to blame – thousands of people had ‘first come, first seated’ tickets, and a soundcheck made many think the concert had already begun.

 1984 – The Bhopal-Union Carbide disaster in India killed over 8,000 people, and injured hundreds of thousands.

-1992 - The Greek oil tanker Aegean Sea, carrying 80,000 tons of crude oil, ran aground in a storm while approaching A Coruna, Spain, spilling most of the oil.
+1992 – The Greek oil tanker, the Aegean Sea, carrying 80,000 tons of crude oil, ran aground in a storm while approaching A Coruna, Spain, spilling most of the oil.

 1994 – The Sony PlayStation was released in Japan.

-1997 - 121 countries signed the treaty prohibiting manufacture and deployment of anti-personnel land mines in Ottawa, Canada.
-Notable exceptions were: The United States, People's Republic of China, and Russia.
+1997 – 121 countries signed the treaty prohibiting the manufacture and deployment of anti-personnel land mines in Ottawa, Canada.
+Notable exceptions were: The United States, the People’s Republic of China, and Russia.

 1999 – The Mars Polar Lander crashed into the Martian surface.